Early Life and Education of Daniel Day-Lewis: A Complete Timeline

 1997: Starred in The Boxer and first retirement

-1997: Annamoe Home
+1997: Maintaining Home in Annamoe

 Since 1997, Daniel Day-Lewis has maintained his home in Annamoe, Ireland.

-2000: Return to Acting
+2000: Return to acting

 2011: Ambassador for The Lir Academy

-November 2017: Reasons for Retirement
+November 2017: Day-Lewis Explains His Retirement

-2017: Oscar Nomination for Phantom Thread and Second Retirement
+2017: Oscar Nomination for Phantom Thread

 October 2024: Return to Acting